Felicious/Boba-Bill-2/progression-of-proj.md

 - made code more read-able by relocating 20 lines of code into a function that summarizes what those lines do
 - add flag to stop data entries from loading repeatedly
 - Derrick helped me answer some questions about computed functions :D

+### 12/24/21 Fri

+- Derrick helped me deploy my project!
+Others can now view it on feliciakuan.com